Skip to main content

 Each action learning group will consist of four to five participants (early to mid-career researchers) and one facilitator (more experienced individual).

-Mentees (circle participants) will join a small action learning group where they can expect to gain a greater sense of belonging to a professional community as well as management and leadership skills such as active listening, motivating others, building commitment to action, and coaching.
+Circle participants will join a small action learning group where they can expect to gain a greater sense of belonging to a professional community as well as management and leadership skills such as active listening, motivating others, building commitment to action, and coaching.

 How will it work?